Lifelong Learning and Discovery for All.

 - All computers are connected to the Internet and to a networked printer.

 - Patrons login with their library card number, or may request a guest pass at the Info Desk.
-Internet sessions last 90 minutes, and additional time may be requested if there are no people waiting.
+Internet sessions last 90 minutes.

 - Free WiFi is available throughout the building (“Seymour-WiFi”) and does not require a password.